 HI Conversations

-Welcome to participate in Health Informatics Conversations – a research seminar series arranged by the Health Informatics Centre.
+Welcome to participate in Health Informatics Conversations – a seminar series arranged by the Health Informatics Centre.

 Computer, two women, circle with text listen learn discuss.